Bodo Sperlein: Early Career

+Selected Works

-His repertoire includes homeware and tableware.
+His repertoire includes furniture, homeware and tableware.
 Sperlein collaborated with Tane, the renowned Mexican silverware brand founded in 1942, to design an extensive collection of silver objects.
 He designed several collections for Dibbern, including the Black Forest collection, which is widely used in Michelin-starred restaurants worldwide, including Le Jardinier, The Five Fields, and Pied à Terre.
 Sperlein has worked extensively in Japan, collaborating with Nikko, one of the country's leading porcelain manufacturers.
+He also created numerous projects for Lladró, a global leader in luxury porcelain, including tableware, lighting, and jewellery.

+With an interest in materiality, Sperlein's work expands across multiple disciplines, working with numerous specialist manufacturers, including glass for VAN TREECK, porcelain for Meissen, and concrete for Gravelli.